 The Business Owners Insurance Policy (BOP) is intended for main street businesses and combines building, personal property, and liability insurance coverage with other attractive options into one package.
-The BOP is an efficient way to provide the business owners insurance coverages that most small businesses need.
+The BOP is an efficient way to provide the business owners with insurance coverage that most small businesses need.

 Are You Eligible for a BOP?

-The two keys to BOP eligibility are type of business and square footage.
+The two keys to BOP eligibility are the type of business and square footage.
 General examples:

 - apartment buildings

 - office buildings